A Visit Back to See the Swan - Joanna Cinnamon

 The kids were excited to walk to the park.
 This whole effort to get out into nature more is one of the best things we’ve ever done!
 It calms the soul and soothes the mind.
 One would be hard pressed to be stressed while in nature.

 The ducks, however, didn’t get the message.
 Maybe they’d gotten news of the upcoming winter changes?
-From the moment we got there, they were aggressive.
+From the moment we got there, they were so aggressive.
 They charged at us, hissing and snapping at each other, fighting over the food we’d brought.
-The Canada geese were especially aggressive.
+Similarly to our last visit to see the swan, the Canada geese were especially aggressive.
 We actually had to get up onto the dock so we could throw the food into the water without being attacked!

 A Visit Back to See the Swan